Florida ports prepare for Milton as it becomes Category 5 hurricane

 Peninsula and the Keys, with some areas seeing 15 inches.
 The rain is forecast to cause considerable flooding, the National Hurricane Center said.

-The hurricane center called Milton’s intensification “remarkable” and projects the storm will develop into a Category 5 later Monday.
+The hurricane center called Milton’s intensification “remarkable” and said the storm developed into a Category 5 Monday afternoon.
 Some weakening is expected before it reaches the Florida Gulf Coast, but it will still make landfall as a life-threatening hurricane.

 Landfall could be anywhere from Cedar Key to Fort Myers, the National Weather Service in Tampa Bay said.